rticommunity/rticonnextdds-examples/examples/connext_dds/network_capture/example2-security/README.md

 subscriber.
 It also generates two capture files (one for the publisher and one for the subscriber) with the RTPS traffic exchanged between them.

-In this example we are capturing traffic globally (for all participants).
-However, this time we are also using parameters to configure the capture:
+In this example we are capturing traffic globally (for all participants), and using parameters to configure the capture:

 * The publisher will use the default parameters except for the traffic direction.
 Instead of capturing both the inboud and outbound traffic, only